Top bread maker brands for 2019

 We've asked Which? members about their bread makers to get a picture of which brands will last when you get them home.
 We've used this feedback, along with our years of testing experience, to bring you the definitive guide to which bread maker brands are worth buying.

 We found a big difference between the most and least-loved brands, and heard from members who have been disappointed by uneven or poorly risen loaves and problematic paddles.
 Read on to find out which brands to go for – and the ones to avoid.

 - Common bread maker problems and how to fix them

 Just want to know which machines make the best loaves?
 See our bread maker reviews.

 We've brought together our expert insight into big brands such as Panasonic, Morphy Richards and Kenwood, so you can see which bread makers you can rely on to bake a brilliant loaf.
 In the comparison table below you can see:

-- Average test score How each brand's bread makers score on average in our independent lab tests.
+- How each brand's bread makers score on average in our independent lab tests.

-- How owners rate it Owners tell us how happy they are with their bread maker, and whether they'd recommend it to a friend.
-We turn this into a customer score.
+- Owners' views on their bread maker, and whether they'd recommend it to a friend.

 Only logged-in Which? members can see which brand came out on top in the table below.
 If you’re not a member, join Which? to get instant access.

 |Brand||Average score achieved in our bread maker tests||How reliable this brand's bread makers are||How owners rate this brand||Overview of our verdict|